Tiejia Temple: Design

 The Tiejia Taoist Ecology Temple is designed by Chinese architect He Xiaoxin.
 It is modest in size and constructed with sustainable, natural materials from the region.
-In the background you can hear the constant babble of the stream that flows along the front of the temple.
 This is because Taoist temples are generally modest and simple in size and structure and one with nature.
-It often seems as if they grew from the earth and stones that surround them.
-They are certainly not built for you to stand by the window and admire the view.
 Like other Chinese temples, the Tiejia Taoist Ecology Temple faces south, the direction of the divine, or heaven.
 The three gods of Mount Taibai also face south, making everyone else face north, towards the earth.

-To fully understand the construction of the Tiejia Taoist Ecology Temple also the Chinese philosophy of feng shui should be borne in mind.
+The temple's construction incorporates principles of feng shui.
 It is mostly because of this feng shui philosophy that the Tiejia Taoist Ecology Temple is built as an integral element of its surroundings and the natural environment.
 Going by the rules of feng shui, the temple stands in an ideal spot: against the background of a Sacred Mountain with a stream flowing along the front and tall, old trees all around.